pkro/no_blackbox_ML/readme.md

 Follow along to the no-black-box machine learning course by @radu on freecodecamp

+Raw and derived data is not included in the repo as it doesn't have any license: https://github.com/gniziemazity/drawing-data

 # Data creator web app

 Notes:

 - I added typescript just for practice
 - methods starting with `#` are private in JS (ES2015+).
 Never knew.